tamlynkg/ITS2-LSU-Sequencing-Processing/README.md

 # ITS2-LSU-Sequencing-Processing
-Processing downstream ITS2 LSU data after SCATA
+Processing downstream ITS2 and LSU data from the output of the SCATA pipeline